Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Abstract

 \section{Abstract}

 We explore some connections between vectors of integers and integer partitions seen as bi-infinite words.
-This methodology enables us on the one hand to obtain enumerations connecting products of hook lengths and vectors of integers.
-This yields on the other hand a combinatorial interpretation of the Macdonald identities for affine root systems of the $7$ infinite families in terms of Schur functions, symplectic and special orthogonal Schur functions.
+On the one hand, this methodology enables us to obtain enumerations connecting products of hook lengths and vectors of integers.
+On the other hand, this yields a combinatorial interpretation of the Macdonald identities for affine root systems of the $7$ infinite families in terms of Schur functions, symplectic and special orthogonal Schur functions with respect to the type of the considered root system.
 From these results, we are able to derive $q$-Nekrasov--Okounkov formulas associated to each type.
 The latter for limit cases of $q$ yield Nekrasov--Okounkov type formulas corresponding to all the specializations given by Macdonald.
+When $q$ goes to $1$, one can derive combinatorial developments of Euler product, answering an open problem from Han.

 \textbf{Keywords.} Integer partitions, Macdonald identities for affine root systems, Littlewood decomposition, Nekrasov--Okounkov formulas.